tinode/chat/docs/API.md

 Topic usually have subscribers.
 One the the subscribers may be designated as topic owner (`O` access permission) with full access permissions.
 The list of subscribers can be queries with a `{get what="sub"}` message.
 The list of subscribers is returned in a `sub` section of a `{meta}` message.

-### `me` topic
+### `me` Topic

 Topic `me` is automatically created for every user at the account creation time.
-It serves as means for account updates, receiving presence notification from people and topics of interest, invites to join topics, requests to approve subscription for topics where this user is a manager (has `S` permission).
+It serves as means of managing account information, receiving presence notification from people and topics of interest.
 Topic `me` has no owner.
 The topic cannot be deleted or unsubscribed from.
-One can leave the topic which will stop all relevant communication and indicate that the user is offline (although the user may still be logged in and may continue to use other topics).
+One can `leave` the topic which will stop all relevant communication and indicate that the user is offline (although the user may still be logged in and may continue to use other topics).

 Joining or leaving `me` generates a `{pres}` presence update sent to all users who have peer to peer topics with the given user and `P` permissions set.